stephen-eades/teamwork-desk-API/README.md

 This python template has the initial code for performing GET requests that can be used to gather information from your companies Teamwork desk inboxes.

 ## Setup
-Must have Python installed: check with `Python --version` in your terminal Must have Requests library and Urllib3
+Must have Python installed: check with `Python --version` in your terminal.
+Must have Requests library and Urllib3

 ## Usage